Akasaka Palace: Overview

-The main building is a Neo-Baroque style Western building, resembling in particular the Hofburg Palace.
+The main building is a Neo-Baroque style Western building, resembling in particular the Hofburg Palace and the Palace of Versailles.
 It is one of largest buildings constructed during the Meiji period.

 The palace is surrounded by a footpath unobstructed by road crossings.
 The footpath is approximately 3.25 km long (roughly 2 miles).

 The railway station nearest the Palace is Yotsuya Station.

 History

-The territory that Akasaka Palace now occupies was part of the residence of Kishū Domain, one of the major branches of the ruling Tokugawa clan, during the Tokugawa period.
+The territory that Akasaka Palace now occupies was part of the residence of Kishū Domain, one of the major branches (gosanke) of the ruling Tokugawa clan, during the Tokugawa period.
 After the Meiji Restoration, the Owari presented the land to the Imperial Household.